 Local-Global Communications and Outreach VISTA

-Hawai‘i Green Growth is a Local2030 hub that scales and accelerates local solutions to global challenges in partnership with the United Nations.
-Hawai‘i Green Growth formed in response to the 2011 Asia Pacific Economic Cooperation (APEC) to identify green growth priorities and advance a green economy within an island context.
+Hawai‘i Green Growth is a public private partnership committed to advancing economic, social and environmental goals, and a recognized United Nations Local2030 Hub that scales local sustainability solutions to global challenges.
+Hawai‘i Green Growth formed in response to the 2011 Asia Pacific Economic Cooperation (APEC) summit to identify green growth priorities and advance a green economy within an island context.

 This is an AmeriCorps VISTA position offered through the Aloha+ Challenge VISTA Program to address poverty and increase economic, social, and environmental resiliency across Hawai‘i.
 Learn more about AmeriCorps VISTA at: www.nationalservice.gov/programs/americorps/americorps-vista.

-The Local-Global Communications and Outreach AmeriCorps VISTA position is structured to provide significant work experience in the areas of sustainable development, policy, communications and data through hands-on experiential learning.
+The Local-Global Communications and Outreach AmeriCorps VISTA position is structured to provide significant work experience in the areas of sustainable development, policy, communications, and outreach through hands-on experiential learning.
 This position will have the opportunity to take on meaningful responsibility quickly, and engage with a diverse network of local, national and international partners.

 Eligibility for the AmeriCorps VISTA Program: